zhuzhiwei99/UniGSC/README.md

 ---

-## 📊 Rate-Distortion Performance
+## 📊 Benchmark
 UniGSC provides a **one-stop benchmarking pipeline** for multiple codecs and configurations, enabling easy comparison across experiments.
 Below we show RD curves on the MPEG GSC dataset using different codecs and settings.
+We achieve **state-of-the-art performance** on multiple sequences.
 <details>
 <summary>Commands to reproduce results on the <em>bartender</em> sequence:</summary>